Frequently Asked Questions

 There is a regional entertainment website that lists band schedules.
 How can I share my public gig information with this or other web applications, or with programs without going the trouble of decoding the calendar HTML?

-Where's The Gig provides an XML exporting function so that other websites or programs can easily access your public information.
+Where's The Gig provides XML and JSON exporting functions so that other websites or programs can easily access your public information.
 The information that is exported is similar to the information listed on your public calendar, no band-private information is sent.
 Note that the XML export will only work if you have your public calendar enabled.
 See this for information on enabling your public calendar.

 The XML export is obtained through the same URL as your public calendar, with an additional Action=export_xml parameter.
 For example, the demo account XML URL is